Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: RELATED WORK

 \section{RELATED WORK}

-Research on securing autonomous vehicles (AVs) and connected transportation systems spans multiple domains, from connected vehicle applications and cybersecurity threats to identity management.
-A broad body of work has examined the benefits of V2X applications, the vulnerabilities of increased connectivity, and the limitations of existing PKI-based identity frameworks.
+Research on securing autonomous vehicles and connected transportation systems spans multiple domains, from connected vehicle applications and cybersecurity threats to identity management.
+A broad body of work has examined the vulnerabilities of increased connectivity, and the limitations of existing identity management frameworks.
 More recently, Zero Trust Architectures (ZTA) have been proposed as a paradigm shift from perimeter-based defenses, while blockchain has been investigated for its potential to provide decentralized trust, auditability, and tamper-resistance in vehicular networks.
-In this section, we review related work across these themes, highlighting key advances and limitations.
+In this section, we review related work across these themes, highlighting key advances and limitations in: (1) AV cybersecurity threats and challenges, (2) Zero Trust principles and evolution, (3) Zero Trust and blockchain integration, and (4) blockchain in vehicular and ITS security.